McShane-type identities for quasifuchsian representations of nonorientable surfaces

-The fact that geometric definition and our algebraic description agree may be shown using the holomorphic identity theorem (see, for example, Proposition~6.5 of \cite{loustau}): both the geometrically defined length functions and its algebraic counterpart yield holomorphic functions on $\mathcal{QF}(N)$ and agree on the Fuchsian locus -- a maximal dimensional totally real analytic submanifold, and therefore must be the same function.
+\begin{note} The fact that our previous geometric description and the above algebraic definition agree may be shown using the holomorphic identity theorem (see, for example, Proposition~6.5 of\cite{loustau}): both the geometrically defined length functions and its algebraic counterpart yield holomorphic functions on $\mathcal{QF}(N)$ and agree on the Fuchsian locus -- a maximal dimensional totally real analytic submanifold, and therefore must be the same function. \end{note}